An apposite quotation at this moment, with Wales locked down in the face of Covid…

-I have unsuccesfully searched the web for a speech Winston Churchill gave to Parliament referring to the Welsh as “the undefeatable race.”
+Question: I have unsuccessfully searched the web for a speech Winston Churchill gave to Parliament referring to the Welsh as “the undefeatable race.”
 Do you know the speech?
-I believe it was in Churchill’s address following the death of Lloyd George in March 1945. —S.D.
+I believe it was in Churchill’s address following the death of David Lloyd George in March 1945. —S.D.

 It did occur in that speech, but Churchill’s word was “unconquerable,” not “undefeatable.”

 In his Lloyd George tribute, Churchill spoke of the Welsh as “that unconquerable race.”
 I have emailed you the full text of “The Death of Earl Lloyd George,” in 1945.
 It is in Winston S. Churchill, Victory.
 1946, and in Robert Rhodes James, editor, Winston S. Churchill: His Complete Speeches 1897-1963 (1974).

 Churchill’s last paragraph tends to refute the notion, which we hear occasionally, that he cared little for others.
 He had many ups and downs with Lloyd George over the years.
 The Welshman was unsupportive in 1915, when he fell from grace over the Dardanelles and Gallipoli.
 He refused to join the Churchill coalition government in 1940.
 (Some historians consider that this was more out of intense dislike for Neville Chamberlain, who stayed on as Lord President of the Council.)
 Nonetheless, Churchill’s final words on his Welsh colleague are worth considering.
 They exemplify his skill at oratory, and his abundant magnanimity.